-Movie director John Ford made numerous movies in Monument Valley, many of which were starring John Wayne.
+Movie director John Ford made many movies in Monument Valley, many of which were starring John Wayne.
+He often stood on a prominent point to direct the action in his movies.
 In John Ford's honor, this point on the right was named for him.
 Image # 08274.

 The View from Artist's Point